 Have you faced any struggle in your CA?
 After how many failed attempts you achieved success?

-What was your study plan for CA final exam?
-Or do you want to share some tips to pass CA exam?
+What was your study plan for the CA final exams?
+Or do you want to share some tips to pass the CA exams?

 Drop your views in the comment section below.
 We’d love to hear from you.